guhmerces/search-and-stay-hiring-test/README.md

 # Book CRUD - Search and Stay 2023 Dev Team Test - Backend

-<b>** To access the requirements for this challange, click [here]()</b>
+<b>** To access the requirements for this challange, click [here](https://github.com/guhmerces/search-and-stay-hiring-test/blob/master/challenge/SAS-Backend-Task.docx)</b>

 Hi!
 I'm [Gustavo](https://github.com/guhmerces) and this repository contains my implementation for the backend technical challenge proposed by Search and Stay.

 ## Setup

-This project does not come with Dockerfile ready.
+This project does not come with a Dockerfile ready.
 To run this project, make sure you have PHP8 and MYSQL installed.

 Please follow the instructions below: